The Mousetrap: Theatrical performances

 By the time of Christie's death in 1976, the play had made more than £3 million.
 Prichard, who was only nine when he was given the copyright of the play, set up the Colwinston Charitable Trust in 1995 to use the money from productions of the play.
 The trust supports charities for the arts, mainly in Wales.

 The original West End cast included Richard Attenborough as Detective Sergeant Trotter and his wife Sheila Sim as Mollie Ralston.
-They took a 10% profit-participation in the production, which was paid for out of their combined weekly salary ("It proved to be the wisest business decision I've ever made ... but foolishly I sold some of my share to open a short-lived Mayfair restaurant called 'The Little Elephant' and later still, disposed of the remainder in order to keep Gandhi afloat.")
+They took a 10% profit-participation in the production, which was paid for out of their combined weekly salary ("It proved to be the wisest business decision I've ever made ... but foolishly I sold some of my share to open a short-lived Mayfair restaurant called 'The Little Elephant' and later still, disposed of the remainder in order to keep Gandhi afloat.").

-Since the retirement of Mysie Monte and David Raven, who each made history by remaining in the cast for more than 11 years in their roles as Mrs Boyle and Major Metcalf, the cast has been changed annually.
+Since the retirement of Mysie Monte and David Raven, who each remained in the cast for more than 11 years as Mrs Boyle and Major Metcalf, the cast has been changed annually.
 The change usually occurs around late November around the anniversary of the play's opening, and was the initiative of Sir Peter Saunders, the original producer.
 There is a tradition of the retiring leading lady and the new leading lady cutting a "Mousetrap cake" together.

-The play has also made theatrical history by having an original "cast member" survive all the cast changes since its opening night.
-The late Deryck Guyler can still be heard, via a recording, reading the radio news bulletin in the play to this present day.
+The late Deryck Guyler can still be heard, via a recording, reading the radio news bulletin in the play.
 The set was changed in 1965 and 1999, but one prop survives from the original opening – the clock which sits on the mantelpiece of the fireplace in the main hall.